 - Press Windows Key + R and enter services.msc.
 Press Enter or click OK.

-- When Services window opens, locate Windows Installer, right click it and choose Start.
+- When the Services window opens, locate Windows Installer, right-click it and choose Start.

 After starting this service, you should be able to install all applications without any problems.

 6. Uninstall all previous versions of Cisco AnyConnect VPN

 According to users, this error can sometimes appear if you’re trying to install a newer version of the Cisco AnyConnect VPN software.
 To fix this problem, you need to completely remove all previous versions of Cisco AnyConnect VPN software.

 After doing that, you should be able to install this application without any further errors.
 According to users, the install process starts before the uninstallation process finishes, therefore you need to manually remove the Cisco VPN software before you try to install the new version.

 Sometimes the installation process will try to replace certain files even if they are still running, and that will cause The installer has insufficient privileges to access this directory error to appear.

 Users reported this error while installing TortoiseSVN.
 According to them, the installation was trying to replace TSVNCache.exe file with a newer version, but it couldn’t complete the process because the TSVNCache.exe was still running in the background.